Loading NuWatt Energy...

 Note: SMART 3.0 adders can increase your income: +$0.04/kWh for battery storage, +$0.05/kWh for low-income households.
 Adders stack on top of the base rate.

-On a $1M Winchester home, that translates to ~$40,000 in added value
+On a $1M Winchester home, that is ~$40,000 in added value

 Three ways to pay for solar in Winchester.
 PPAs offer $0 down because the third-party system owner claims the commercial Section 48 ITC.
 Solar loans at 5.5-8% APR through local lenders.